Getting a divorce or deciding to live separately can create a difficult situation for both parents and children.

 When using this service, you pay for a weekly subscription for a fixed price, but you can also ask for financial assistance during sign-up.
 In case you are unemployed or struggling financially, you can receive a discount, which reduces the price significantly.

-With your weekly subscription, you get access to a 30-45 minute live session each week, either over the phone or via video call, as well as an unlimited messaging option.
+With your weekly subscription, you get access to a 30-45 minute live session each week, either over the phone or via video call, as well as the ability to message your therapist at any time.
 You can contact your counselor in between sessions, which can be very helpful.

 Another online therapy platform worth mentioning is Talkspace.
 Unlike ReGain, which focuses solely on relationship issues, Talkspace offers a range of different therapies, including couples therapy, individual therapy, teen therapy, and psychiatry.